 About a year later, I made a delightful cranberry quince version of the bars (a scrumptious combination) and added sweet almond paste to the batter.
 But those, too, needed some revising — and once again, before I could finalize the recipe, quince had disappeared from the market.
 So here I am, back at the beginning with cherries.
 This time, I brought along the sweet almond paste and everything I learned along the way.
 And cherry season is still in full swing as I write this.
 Huzzah!

 With softened almond paste beaten into creamy butter, a burst of bright orange, and warm vanilla, these bars offer a fantastic flavor balance.
 Thanks to the two-level baking method, the bottoms and edges are toasty and sturdy, but the bars remain moist and soft inside — a perfect bed for jammy, wrinkled baked cherries.
 Amaretto-y and not too sweet, they can be drizzled with complementary white chocolate, or not — and they’re as welcome on the breakfast table as they are after dinner.
-I prefer to use larger cherries which tend to stay in place and don’t shrink down too much, but any size will do.

 Cherry Almond Bars